Test in production without watermarks.

 Create a new project in Visual Studio

-Any project name you pick should be entered in the Project name box, and the new project's location should be entered in the Location field.
+Enter any project name you pick in the Project name box, and the new project's location in the Location field.
 To continue, click the Next button.

 Configure your new project